varrahan/blockchain-implementation/README.md

    ```
    GET /getbalance/{address}
    ```
    Replace `{address}` with the address whose balance you want to check.
+This route gives the user the balance of the selected user

 4. **Get All Blocks**
    ```
    GET /getblocks
    ```
-   This will return all blocks in the blockchain.
+   Send a GET request which will return all blocks in the blockchain.